pjortiz/docker-unifi-mongo/README.md

 ### Adding your own scripts

 If you need a custom script based on your needs.
 After forking/clone this repo create a directory under `scripts` with your specific Mongo version tag (e.g. `scripts/6.0.15`), then add your script(s) in that new directory.
 Then run the above build command with your specific version.

+## Disclaimer

+I have not validated any of the images as to whether they are working as expected apart from the image(s) I use myself.
+Please create an issue and I will see if I can address/accommodate your needs.